Bloom syndrome: Treatment

 Bloom syndrome has no specific treatment; however, avoiding sun exposure and using sunscreens can help prevent some of the cutaneous changes associated with photo-sensitivity.
 Efforts to minimize exposure to other known environmental mutagens are also advisable in multiple forms.

 Epidemiology

-Bloom syndrome is extremely rare in most populations and the frequency of the disease has not been measured in most populations.
+Bloom syndrome is extremely rare in most populations, and its frequency has not been well-characterized.
 However, the disorder is relatively more common amongst people of Central and Eastern European Ashkenazi Jewish background.
 Approximately 1 in 48,000 Ashkenazi Jews are affected by Bloom syndrome, who account for about one-third of affected individuals worldwide.

 Bloom's Syndrome Registry

 The Bloom's Syndrome Registry lists 283 individuals reported to have this rare disorder (as of 2020), collected from the time it was first recognized in 1954.
 The registry was developed as a surveillance mechanism to observe the effects of cancer in the patients, which has shown 122 individuals have been diagnosed with cancer.
 It also acts as a report to show current findings and data on all aspects of the disorder.